 - Your supervisor will need to fill out an ARMI Honours EOI undertaking to be your supervisor and stating the name of the project.
 This document appears on the right under the Resources heading.

 - Prepare a copy of your transcript highlighting the subjects you wish to be considered for entry.

-- Submit completed ARMI Honours EOI, Faculty Honours application form and transcript to the ARMI Honours Coordinator for approval.
+- Submit completed ARMI Honours EOI and transcript to the ARMI Honours Coordinator for approval.

 Enrolment requirements for undertaking Honours at ARMI appear in the document to the right under the Resources heading.